lutskanu/cutwise-docs/_projects/2019-07-21-workshop-description.md

 ##### The vibrant way of point-of-sale communication: controlled balance of messages for right and left brain sides

-<video style="width:75%" autoplay loop muted playsinline src="https://files-cdn.cutwise.com/workshop/Triangular-proximity-2019-05-14_for-presentation3_1.mp4"></video>

-Communication in a diamond shop may start with a dynamic chart, similar to the one presented here.
-Consumer sees that diamond can be beautiful in different ways and can make different types of impressions.
-Salesperson clarifies the role of the lighting and follows the consumer's preferred left- or right- brain side language to select the most personality-matching diamond option.

----

 **Who this course is for**
 <ol type="disc" class="custom-full-program-padding">
   <li>The course is critically important for <b>sales directors and sales team supervisors</b> in diamond retail, both on- and off-line formats, because it:</li>